OLLU grad part of NASA launch

 Villegas-Aguilera credits Warren Villaescusa, a retired OLLU chemistry professor, for much of her success.
 She says Villaescusa encouraged her to apply for an internship at NASA and wrote a letter of recommendation.
 The internship led to two summer jobs at NASA, a master’s degree in aerospace engineering at the University of Alabama in Huntsville, and her current position as a rocket engineer.

 Raised by her grandparents in El Paso, Villegas-Aguilera is a trailblazer.
-She was the first in her family to graduate from college.
+A Pell Grant helped her become the first in her family to graduate from college.
 And she was the lone Latina at Mission Control.
 "It surprises me that I work at NASA," she said.
 "It’s not a job.
 It’s a dream."

 Read about Villegas-Aguilera on MySanAntonio.com Latino Life blog.